Separation anxiety is hard to manage as a parent. It is valuable to understand why it happens as this helps us to know how to manage it.

 An upheaval such as a the birth of a sibling, mom starting work, a nanny leaving or going to crèche can result in separation anxiety.

 The first response is to take the time to identify why your baby has separation anxiety.
-To ensure the anxiety does not progresses with no long term consequences, take the following measures to decrease the separation anxiety:
+To ensure the anxiety does not progresses with long term consequences, take the following measures to decrease the separation anxiety:

 - Play separation games such as hide and seek and peek a boo